summahto/box-office/README.md

-# box-office
+# Box-office
-This is an application for movie theatres.
+This is an application which allows Movie Theatres to manage the movies, their shows, screens and book tickets for customers.